Yellow-headed day gecko

-The yellow-headed day gecko (Phelsuma klemmeri), also commonly called Klemmer's day gecko, the neon day gecko, or the cheerful day gecko, is a small diurnal species of gecko, a lizard in the family Gekkonidae.
+The yellow-headed day gecko (Phelsuma klemmeri), also commonly called the cheerful day gecko, Klemmer's day gecko, and the neon day gecko, is a small diurnal species of gecko, a lizard in the family Gekkonidae.
 This endangered species is endemic to northwestern Madagascar and inhabits coastal forests (both dry and humid), dwelling on bamboo.
 The yellow-headed day gecko feeds on insects and nectar.

 Etymology

 The specific name, klemmeri, is in honor of German herpetologist Konrad Klemmer.